django-hijack/django-hijack/README.md

 ### Notify users when they were hijacked
-NOTE: This use case is not finished yet!
+NOTE: This use case is not fully implemented yet!

 This option allows to notify and inform users when they were hijacked by a superuser.
 To activate this option follow these steps: